How to find a counsellor

 If your counsellor has accreditation from a recognised professional body, then you know that they have the skills they need to help you properly.
 They should have completed an approved training course, and meet that organisation's requirements for continued practice.
-Ideally, they should be accredited by a recognised organisation such as The British Association for Counselling and Psychotherapy (BACP), and if they are a psychotherapist they should be registered with the UK Council for Psychotherapy.
+Ideally, they should be accredited by a recognised organisation such as The British Association for Counselling and Psychotherapy (BACP) or the UK Association for Humanistic Practitioners (UKAHPP).
+And if they are a psychotherapist they should be registered with the UK Council for Psychotherapy.

 Some other professionals (for example GPs, nurses, psychologists, psychiatrists, social workers) will have had training in counselling skills as well.
 Not all of them have though, so it’s important for you to check this out by asking some of the questions listed above.

 A code of practice means the counsellor has certain standards to keep to.
 There are different codes of practice as there are quite a few different professional bodies that counsellors and therapists can join.

 Counsellors who are recognised by the British Association of Counselling and Psychotherapy, the UK Council for Psychotherapy, or the UK Association for Humanistic Practitioners keep to an ethical framework.
 The code or framework should include things like confidentiality as well as the other points included here such as training and supervision.
 Other professionals will have their own codes, which you may wish to ask them about (for example the Code of Conduct of the British Psychological Society).